 These kinds of events benefit our businesses as well as our students.
 Most importantly, they can improve the quality of life for all our citizens.

 Carbondale is a great place to grow up, go to school, raise a family and retire.
 I know because I’ve done it – except the retirement part.

 We have a lot of good things going on and more to come.

 Get involved, volunteer and vote.
 Get to know your neighbors and be kind to one another.
-We are a diverse community and that diversity is perhaps our greatest resource.
+We are a diverse community, and that diversity is perhaps our greatest resource.

-Our local businesses are strong supporters of our community, local charities and our children.
+Our local businesses are strong supporters of our community, local charities, and our children.
 Their employees are your neighbors.
-Now, more than ever before they need our support.
+Now, more than ever before, they need our support.
 If you find something online, take a few minutes and purchase the item locally.

 As I have said many times before –Together we are making Carbondale the City that you and I, our children and our grandchildren are proud to call home.

 This is a time of renewal.
 A time to reflect on the events of the past year; to make amends if needed; to consider positive change and to set goals for the new year.

 Be safe.
 Be thankful.
 Be kind to others.